mejia-dev/epicodus-capstone-mvp/Timetracker.md

 ### Time Log:

+* 2024-04-26 -  hours total
+  * 11:15am PST -
+    * Continue working on delta time.
+    * Working with Delta Time.
+Discussion with Henry on spatial filters for audio to see if overall wavelengths could be reduced at all.

 * 2024-04-16 - 6.49 hours total
   * 9:04am BST - 10:02am BST
     * Working on resume and cover letter for internship through Epicodus.
 Sent resume and cover letter, CC'ing Nina from Epicodus.